 Amazon Unpaid Wages LawsuitAn unpaid wages lawsuit seeking class action status (case number 3:13-cv-02698-MEM) has been filed against Amazon Inc., alleging employees at the company's facility in Pennsylvania were required to undergo a screening process twice a week at the end of their shift and twice a week before their meal break but were not paid for time spent waiting to undergo that process.
 According to the lawsuit, the process took anywhere from 10 to 20 minutes each time, not counting for delays such as individual bag inspections.
 The plaintiff argues that employees have already clocked out when the screening process occurs.

 Donning and Doffing LawsuitsSome employers, such as theme parks, do not require special safety gear, but do require employees to dress up as characters before setting foot on the theme park grounds.
 Furthermore, when the employees are in costume and walking to or from the parking lot, they are required to answer questions and help theme park guests, even if they are not on the clock.
 Because of the size of the park and the location of employee parking lots, it can take 10 or 15 minutes for an employee to walk to or from her car, and even longer if she is stopped to answer questions or pose for photographs.

 Additionally, some industries may require that an employee use a company car during work.
 The time the employee takes to retrieve the car at the beginning of the workday, and to return the company car at the end of the workday, may not be time that is compensated.
 Use of a company car in which getting the car and returning it are not compensated may be a wage and hour violation.

-Unpaid Wages: Time Required for Work Legal HelpIf you or a loved one has suffered losses due to Unpaid Wages, please click the link below and your complaint will be sent to an Employment lawyer who may evaluate your claim at no cost or obligation.
+Unpaid Wages: Time Required for Work Legal HelpIf you or a loved one has suffered losses due to Unpaid Wages from work required at arrival or departure, please click the link below and your complaint will be sent to an Employment lawyer who may evaluate your claim at no cost or obligation.